6 reasons to take a trip to Christchurch

 5. Shop up a storm

 Christchurch’s shopping scene is bustling once again.
 In the heart of the city, The Crossing on Cashel Street is like honey to a bee for fashionistas.
-The one-hectare shopping complex features a new store for merino clothing and homeware label, Perriam (pictured right), with nods to the label’s Bendigo Station roots in the store’s rustic fit-out.
+The one-hectare shopping complex features a new store for merino clothing and homeware label, Perriam (pictured below), with nods to the label’s Bendigo Station roots in the store’s rustic fit-out.

 Nearby, the old Sydenham Mall has been transformed into The Colombo, a European-style retail space and food court filled with mostly locally owned businesses.
 Nearby, the city’s grand old dame department store, Ballantynes, has also been refurbished.
 The story of Ballantynes, New Zealand’s first department store and a Christchurch icon, began in 1854 with two cases of imported straw hats.
 Mrs Esther Clarkson sold the hats from the front room of her Cashel Street cottage, making the first sales of what would become a multi-level, multi-city brand, which survived a deadly fire in 1947, and two earthquakes.